daarnolducsd/ep5book/docs/03-week3.md

 ## Implement VOD

 We need to compare the composition of traffic stops in times of sunlight vs. darkness to implement the veil of darkness test.
-If stop rates for minorities drop after dark, that indicates they were being targeted in the sunlight.
+If stop rates for minorities drop in the dark, that indicates they were being targeted in the sunlight.
 To retrieve the composition of traffic stops by race, we can use the ``tab`` command:

 ```stata
 tab subject_race